-- Regularly canvas children and young people's views on the extent and nature of bullying. - Ensure that all pupils know how to express worries and anxieties about bullying. - Ensure that all pupils are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve pupils in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - Publicise the details of helplines and websites. - Issue sanctions for breaches of this anti-bullying policy in line with the School's Behaviour Management Policy. - Offer support to pupils who have been bullied and to those who are bullying in order to address the problems they have.
+- Regularly canvas children and young people's views on the extent and nature of bullying. - Ensure that all pupils know how to express worries and anxieties about bullying. - Ensure that all pupils are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve pupils in anti-bullying campaigns in schools and embedded messages in the wider school curriculum. - Publicise the details of helplines and websites. - Offer support to pupils who have been bullied and to those who are bullying in order to address the problems they have.